Follow this link for info about the review system. 1 = Terrible, 5 = Awesome!

 Graphically judging the game is a challenge.
 On the one hand, there is no animation to speak of, and the monsters you encounter are all single-color, rather blocky beasts.
 However, you must bear in mind that the game presents a first-person perspective, in which the corridors stretch before you, and monsters must be rendered from various distances.
 This was undoubtedly quite a challenge to accomplish.

 There is no sound to speak of, but the game world is immersive (for its time) and, with the various levels of challenge, the number of possible 'different' monsters to encounter is quite impressive.
 There are a total of 256 levels in the dungeon–climbing down the last level wraps you back to the top.

 If you are a D&D enthusiast—or especially if you were back then—then you will likely enjoy this game.
 Although it is not and action game, it is a good example of an early RPG—albeit one with a scant story to go with it.
 I spent many hours playing this game, mainly to try to recover as many of the cool magic items as possible.
 Getting the über magical books is a much more challenging quest than recovering the treasure!

 A total of two Advanced Dungeons & Dragons: Treasure of Tarmin box variants have been documented.

-A total of two Advanced Dungeons & Dragons: Treasure of Tarmin manual variants have been documented.
+A total of three Advanced Dungeons & Dragons: Treasure of Tarmin manual variants have been documented.

-A total of two Advanced Dungeons & Dragons: Treasure of Tarmin overlay variants have been documented.
+A total of three Advanced Dungeons & Dragons: Treasure of Tarmin overlay variants have been documented.